I listened to Terry Gross interview Steve Silberman about the history of—and myths about—autism with great interest.

 However, the problem is that Steve Silberman is conflating people who have some neurodiversity with people suffering from severe autism.
 This severe autism has related health issues like gastrointestinal problems and severe pain.

 While Silberman may be correct that the numbers of people who are neurologically different have not increased exponentially, he is incorrect in his assertion that there has only been a “tiny” increase in severe autism.

 Dr. Paul Thomas, M.D., a science-forward medical doctor (and my co-author) explains it best.

 As Dr. Thomas wrote to NPR this morning:

-This is not a ‘tiny’ increase and it is not a question of ‘neurodiversity.’
-I am talking about children with severe autism who cannot speak, are still in diapers at age 9, and do not grow up to be adults who are able to organize or attend retreats.
+This is not a ‘tiny’ increase.
+And it is not a question of ‘neurodiversity.’
+I am talking about children with severe autism.
+These children cannot speak, still wear diapers at age 9, and do not grow up to be adults who are able to organize or attend retreats.

-Steve Silberman is correct that we have wasted millions of dollars looking for a genetic cause of autism.
+Steve Silberman is correct.
+We have wasted millions of dollars looking for a genetic cause of autism.

 Sometimes, not always, that brain damage we call autism is reversible.

-* A comparison of temporal trends in United States autism prevalence to trends in suspected environmental factors (PDF text of full article)
+Comparison of temporal trends in United States autism prevalence to trends in suspected environmental factors (PDF of full article)